-The Bank has set up the guidelines for closely managing and monitoring watch-list and problem loan accounts in order to speedily resolve its problem loans and standardise the problem loan monitoring process.
+The Bank has set up guidelines for closely managing and monitoring watch-list and problem loan accounts in order to speedily resolve problem loans and standardise the problem loan monitoring process.
 The guidelines prescribe a monitoring process for watch-list accounts which will be revised periodically to ensure their effectiveness and relevance.
-In addition to mandatory debt classification in accordance with the Bank of Thailand's guidelines, the Bank has established additional qualitative criteria for early classification of debt with signs of deterioration prior to default.
-For pre-NPL accounts to be effectively managed, the early warning process and early warning indicators have been set up as guidelines for relationship managers to take early action in identifying accounts with potential problem and develop proper action plan to timely solve the problem so that risk to the Bank can be mitigated.
-The accounts with potential problems are put under watch list classified by degree of their problem and risk level into three groups, i.e. watch list - low, watch list - medium and watch list - high.
-The accounts under watch list - low and watch list - medium shall remain as perfoining (stage 1) class while those under watch list - high are classified as underperforming (stage 2).
-These watch list accounts as well as NPL accounts with exposure more than THB 10 million are regularly reported to Asset Quality Committee (AQC) on a monthly basis.
+In addition to mandatory debt classification in accordance with the Bank of Thailand's guidelines, we have established additional qualitative criteria for early classification of debts with signs of deterioration prior to default.
+For pre-NPL accounts to be effectively managed, the early warning process and early warning indicators have been set up as guidelines for relationship managers to take early action in identifying accounts with potential problems and develop proper action plan to solve the problems in a timely manner, so that risk to the Bank can be mitigated.
+The accounts with potential problems are put under watch list and classified by degree of their problems and risk level into three groups, i.e. watch list - low, watch list - medium and watch list - high.
+The accounts under watch list - low and watch list - medium shall remain as performing (stage1) class while those under watch list - high are classified as underperforming (stage2).
+These watch-list accounts as well as NPL accounts with exposure more than THB 10 million are regularly reported to Asset Quality Committee (AQC) on a monthly basis.

-AQC was set up to closely monitor development of those watch list accounts, NPL accounts and any other accounts requiring close attention, provide guidance, approve or recommend recovery actions to be taken for those watch list and NPL accounts so that the Bank can effectively manage both potential problem loans and problem loans comprising debt classification, provisioning, and recovery actions to minimise loss and maximise recovery for the Bank.
+AQC was set up to closely monitor development of those watch-list accounts, problem loan accounts and any other accounts requiring close attention, and provide guidance, approve, or recommend recovery actions to be taken so that the Bank can effectively manage both potential problem loans and problem loans, comprising debt classification, provisioning, and recovery actions to minimise loss and maximise recovery for the Bank.

-Moreover, the Bank has revamped the policies in relation to non-performing loan (NPL) and non-performing asset (NPA) management and guidelines to determine valuation for disposition based on discounted cash flow and fair market value to enhance transparency and openness to examination while also minimising loss for the Bank.
+Moreover, the Bank has refreshed the policies in relation to non-performing loan (NPL) and non-performing asset (NPA) management and guidelines to determine valuation for disposition based on discounted cash flow and fair market value to enhance transparency and openness to examination while also minimising loss for the Bank.

-Debt Structuring Policy
+Debt Restructuring Policy

-The Bank has established a policy to undertake debt restructuring for borrowers who have cooperated with the Bank as well as have had potential to comply with the conditions newly agreed upon.
-The objective of the policy is to ensure that the Bank and the borrowers have mutually benefited from the debt restructuring, that is, the Bank has opportunity to maximise recovery or minimise potential loss, while the borrowers are able to continue their business operation with incurrence of some loss on their part.
-The Bank will restructure debts in accordance with the Bank of Thailand's regulations and the task will be carried out prudently and in a way that does not avoid the requirements regarding debt reclassification, additional provisioning and suspension of income recognition of accrued interest.
+The Bank has established a policy to undertake debt restructuring for borrowers who have cooperated with the Bank as well as have potential to comply with the conditions newly agreed upon.
+The objective of the policy is to ensure that the Bank and the borrowers have mutually benefited from the debt restructuring, that is, the Bank has opportunity to maximise recovery or minimise potential loss, while the borrowers are able to continue their business operations with incurrence of some losses on their part.
+We will restructure debts in accordance with the Bank of Thailand's regulations and the task will be carried out prudently and in a way that does not avoid the requirements regarding debt reclassification, additional provisioning and suspension of income recognition of accrued interest.

-Debt restructuring is undertaken taking into consideration the criteria, process and method provided for debt restructuring process, covering debtor analysis, approval, preparation of agreement, follow-up and assessment.
+Debt restructuring takes into consideration the criteria, process and method provided for debt restructuring process covering debtor analysis, approval, preparation of agreement, follow-up, and assessment.
 Such process must be in compliance with the applicable rules and regulations of the authorities and the Bank.
-The responsibility for coordinating debt restructuring activities lies primarily with the internal work units of the Bank.
-However, a certified and experienced third party specialised in this area may be assigned to provide financial advisory services or undertake debt restructuring for the Bank.
-However, debt restructuring conditions are subject to approval of the Board of Directors, or the Credit Committee, or the Asset Quality Committee, or other persons as authorised by the Bank.
+The responsibility for coordinating debt restructuring activities lies primarily with the Bank's internal work units.
+However, a certified and experienced third party specialised in this area may be engaged to provide financial advisory services or undertake debt restructuring.
+Debt restructuring conditions are subject to approval of the Board of Directors, or the Credit Committee, or the Asset Quality Committee, or other persons as authorised by the Bank.